Sexual Misconduct Policy

 Procedure for Reporting of Sexual Misconduct Offenses

 It is incumbent upon all members of the University community to report instances of sexual misconduct.
-Any person who receives or becomes aware of a complaint of sexual misconduct should report the complaint to the Chief Diversity Officer (Title IX Coordinator) or a Responsible Employee as soon as possible and preferably within two work days.
+Any person who receives or becomes aware of a complaint of sexual misconduct should report the complaint to the Title IX Coordinator a Responsible Employee as soon as possible and preferably within two work days.
 Individuals who have experienced sexual misconduct may report to any of these individuals and/or may file a criminal report with law enforcement or may contact a Confidential Advisor.

 McNeese State University allows complainants to file both informal and formal complaints against the respondent.
 If the complainant chooses to file an informal complaint, the complainant must be notified of the right to end the informal process at any time and the right to pursue a formal complaint and/or take legal action.

 McNeese State University will take all reasonable measures to protect the privacy of the complainant and of the respondent, while promptly investigating and responding to the report.
-All complaints of sexual misconduct, investigation documents, and documents relative to the resolution of the complaint will be maintained in a confidential file in the Inclusion Excellence Office.
+All complaints of sexual misconduct, investigation documents, and documents relative to the resolution of the complaint will be maintained in a confidential file in the Office of Inclusive Excellence.
 McNeese State University is subject to privacy requirements of the Family Educational Rights and Privacy Act (“FERPA”), while considering its responsibility to provide a safe and nondiscriminatory environment for students, including the complainant.

 McNeese State University will ensure that this policy and procedures will not infringe upon the freedom of speech rights as affirmed by the First Amendment of the Constitution.
 Under the university’s amnesty program the following persons reporting to McNeese officials will not be subject to conduct violations of alcohol and/or drug use policies occurring at or near the time of sexual violence, or the seeking of assistance for severe intoxication of alcohol or drugs: a bystander reporting sexual violence in good faith, a victim/survivor reporting sexual violence, a bystander in good faith seeking medical assistance for someone else with significant intoxication of alcohol or other substances, a victim seeking medical assistance for themselves for significant intoxication of alcohol or other substances.
 All reasonable measures will be used to protect the privacy of the complainant, and of the respondent, while promptly investigating and responding to the report.